 ESOP sales range from small and simple to complex M&A transactions.
-In all cases, the company makes tax-deductible contributions to the ESOP trust to buy shares from one or more sellers.

-In the simplest kind of transaction, a company sets up an ESOP trust and contributes cash annually on a discretionary basis as profits allow.
-The trust uses these contributions to gradually buy the shares for sale.
+In the simplest kind of transaction, the companies buys shares from the selling owner and contributes those shares to the ESOP, which allocates them to employee accounts.
 Employees gradually build up an ownership interest as the owner sells more and more shares.